oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ComputeGF.md

      #instance_source_ocids_END#
     }

-6. Mention shape to be used in Shape column of the excel sheet.
+7. Mention shape to be used in Shape column of the excel sheet.
 If Flex shape is to be used format is:

          shape::ocpus

          eg: VM.Standard.E3.Flex::5

-7. Custom Policy Compartment Name : Specify the compartment name where the Custom Policy is created.
+8. Custom Policy Compartment Name : Specify the compartment name where the Custom Policy is created.
+9. Create_Is PV Encryption In Transit Enabled attribute should be set to True to enable encryption for new instances.
+Default is False.
+10. Update_Is PV Encryption In Transit Enabled attribute should be set to True to enable encryption for existing instances.

-8. While export of instances, it will fetch details for only the primary VNIC attached to the instance.
+10. While export of instances, it will fetch details for only the primary VNIC attached to the instance.

 ## Remote Execution/Cloud Init Scenarios